 Interns are required to present case material to the training faculty and their peers in the assessment, professional ethics, group therapy, individual therapy, and cultural competency seminars.
 The presentations may include both data obtained from an assessment conducted by the intern or conceptualizations of therapy case that includes treatment recommendations and rationale, multicultural issues in assessment, treatment, and supervision, and legal/ethical issues.
-Interns present an overview of their dissertation (or program equivalent) research at the Annual Overholser Research Day.
-This typically occurs in April or May, and interns present either orally or in poster format with assistance from the SEH librarian.

 Interns also participate in the cultural competency seminar.
 The seminar focuses on assisting interns to explore their own biases and origins of their values and culture.
-Over the course of the seminar, interns and facilitators present their family genograms to the group and are expected to discuss their personal biases through case presentation and reactions to presented material.
+At the beginning of the training year, interns participate in "Shadow Day," an experience during which they shadow an individual in treatment for an entire day.
+This allows interns to experience treatment from a patient's point of view, allowing for a deeper understanding of the patient experience.
+Over the course of the seminar, trainees present their family genograms to the group and are expected to discuss their personal biases through case presentation, as well as their reactions to presented material.
 In this seminar, interns are also required to discuss their weekly interactions and personal cultural experiences that arise in their daily lives and through their work at the hospital.
-These discussions occur in a process group with their fellow interns and seminar leaders.
+These discussions occur in a process group with fellow interns and seminar leaders.
 Interns also go on field trips over the course of the year to learn more about the community they serve, and how the daily lived experience in that community affects their own lives and the lives of those they serve.